 Think about how you will use your kitchen island

-A kitchen island can often enhance a kitchen, providing extra storage space, and additional seating and entertaining areas with clever use of kitchen island seating ideas.
+A kitchen island can often enhance a kitchen, providing extra storage space, and additional seating and entertaining areas with the clever use of kitchen island seating ideas.
 However, it is important to be sure that it meets the needs of the people who will use it.

 'The real beauty of the kitchen island is that it gives the homeowner a working galley kitchen, a concept rightly beloved of professional chefs due to the enhanced efficiency and safety during cooking,' explains Peter Humphrey, design director and founder of Humphrey Munson.